-It also comes in bright colors and is easy to use.
-It is also durable because of its silicone material used.
-It is also lightweight and meets the requirements for field hockey and lacrosse; so it has dual purposes.
+It also comes in bright colours and is easy to use, durable because of its silicone material used and lightweight.
+This hockey goggle meets the requirements for field hockey and lacrosse; so it has dual purposes.

 - It comes at a reasonable price range.

 - It is made of sturdy material.

 - Padded with silicone, hence, soft pressure on the face.